Bicycle carrier

-A bicycle carrier, also commonly called a bike rack, is a device attached to an automobile or bus for transporting bicycles.
+A bicycle carrier, also commonly called a bicycle rack, is a device attached to a vehicle to transport bicycles.

-By vehicle type

-Bus mounted bike carriers are usually attached to the front of the bus.
-They may flip up against the bus, out of the way, when not carrying any bikes.
+Automotive

-Automobile mounted bike carriers can be attached to the roof, rear trunk, or rear tow hitch, depending on the vehicle.
+Automobile-mounted bike carriers can be attached to the roof, rear trunk, or rear tow hitch, depending on the vehicle.
+Carriers have been developed especially for the rear of pickup trucks that attach either to the bed or its sides.